SIS - X09LA: Surface / Interface Spectroscopy

-The Surface and Interface Spectroscopy (SIS) beamline provides a state-of-the-art experimental set-up to study the electronic band structure of novel complex materials by spin- and angle-resolved photoelectron spectroscopies.
-The beamline has been designed for the energy range from 10 to 800 eV with high flux, high resolution, variable polarization, and low high-harmonic contamination.
+The Surface/Interface Spectroscopy (SIS) beamline provides a state-of-the-art experimental set-up to study the electronic band structure of novel complex materials by spin- and angle-resolved photoemission spectroscopies.
+The beamline operates in the energy range from 20 to 800 eV with high flux, high resolution, variable polarization, and low high-harmonic contamination.

 The beamline serves two endstations: